412th CEG holds housing workshop to tackle housing crunch

 |0

-This work, 412th CEG holds housing workshop to tackle housing crunch [Image 2 of 2], by Giancarlo Casem, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 412th CEG holds housing workshop to tackle housing crunch, by Giancarlo Casem, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.